joedaniels29/atom-open-recent/README.md

-# Recent Files package for atom
+# Open Recent Files/Folders

-Allows you to open up recent files in the current window, and recent workspaces in new windows.
+Allows you to open up recent files in the current window, and recent folders as a new workspace in a new window.

 ## Screenshot